benmai22/CS-3520.01---Snake-Lisp-Game/ReadMe.md

 Install Setup Tools for Python3 with `pip3 install -U setuptools`.
 Install Openpyxl with `pip3 install openpyxl`.

-### Running Snake (playable game) ?????
+### Running Snake

 Navigate to directory of "Snake.py".
-Run command `python3 Snake.py`.
+Run command `python3 Main.py` and select the option to manually play the game.
-Currently does not work?

 ### Running Snake (genetic algorithm)

-To run Snake with genetic algorithm control, run `python3 Main.py`.
+To run Snake with genetic algorithm control, run `python3 Main.py` and select the option to run the game with the genetic algorithm.
 You will be asked if you want to enter custom values or use default (answer with `y` or `n`).
 The program will output a data.xlsx file that logs the progress over time.
 By default the program will run for 50 generations with a population of 100.
 You can quit anytime and retain the data up until that point.